 1. EXIF Data and XMP Data Explained

 There are multiple reasons why you might want to remove EXIF fully or partially from files:

-c) You want to remove unnecessary junk from JPEG files to keep the file smaller, yet need to retain important EXIF Data such as shutter speed, aperture and ISO.
+- To remove unnecessary junk from JPEG files to keep them smaller, yet retain important EXIF data such as shutter speed, aperture and ISO.

-Let me first explain what EXIF Data is written into a file.
-If you use Adobe products such as Photoshop or Lightroom for manipulating your images, EXIF Data typically consists of three parts: the normal EXIF Data that contains your camera settings, the XMP Data that contains post-processing steps you took before the image was exported and a thumbnail of the image.
-Here is a short excerpt from the above URL:
+Let me first explain what EXIF data is written into a file.
+If you use Adobe products such as Photoshop or Lightroom for manipulating your images, EXIF Data typically consists of three parts: normal EXIF data that contains your camera settings, XMP Data that contains post-processing steps you took before the image was exported and a thumbnail of the image.
+Here is a short excerpt from the Wikipedia article:

 XMP also defines particular schemas for basic properties useful for recording the history of a resource as it passes through multiple processing steps, from being photographed, scanned, or authored as text, through photo editing steps (such as cropping or color adjustment), to assembly into a final image.
 XMP allows each software program or device along the way to add its own information to a digital resource, which can then be retained in the final digital file.

 Is this good or bad?
-Having XMP in your original image files is definitely good, since it retains your settings.
+Having XMP in your original image files is definitely good, since it retains your settings in case your post-processing software.
 However, why would you want to keep all of it in exported images?